 Havyn’s core promise, fair transactions and secure money handling, was powerful, but it was buried under vague language and inconsistent positioning.
 At first glance, visitors could not quickly answer:

-Is Havyn a payments platform?
+- Is Havyn a payments platform?

-How does it protect buyers and sellers?
+- How does it protect buyers and sellers?

-What problem does it solve today?
+- What problem does it solve today?

 In practice, this lack of clarity meant potential users quit before they understood the value.
 If the first few lines on a landing page don’t resolve confusion, visitors simply move on.
 For a platform built on trust, that confusion was hurting acquisition and adoption.

-- For Havyn, friction points included:
+For Havyn, the friction was this:

 If this were our startup, we would start with clarity over creativity.
 For Havyn, the first thing we focused on was making the value real and obvious within the first two sentences.